lobehub/lobe-chat/README.md

 | `OPENAI_API_KEY`     | Yes      | This is the API key you apply on the OpenAI account page                                                                                      | `sk-xxxxxx...xxxxxx`                                                                |
 | `OPENAI_PROXY_URL`   | No       | If you manually configure the OpenAI interface proxy, you can use this configuration item to override the default OpenAI API request base URL | `https://api.chatanywhere.cn`<br/>The default value is<br/>`https://api.openai.com` |
 | `ACCESS_CODE`        | No       | Add a password to access this service, the password should be a 6-digit number or letter                                                      | `awCT74` or `e3@09!`                                                                |

+### Keep Updated

+If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available".
+This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to accurately detect updates.
+We suggest you redeploy using the following steps, [Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync.en-US).

 <div align="right">